elmorenox/Deploy_Jenkins_Server-EBS_Application/README.md

 - Click on 'Create role' again in the IAM Management Console
 - Select 'AWS Service as the Trusted Entity Type
 - Select 'EC2' as the Use Case
-- Add AWSElasticBeanstalkMulticontainerDocker, AWSElasticBeanstalkWorkerTier, AWSElasticBeanstalkWebTier permission policies.
+- Add AWSElasticBeanstalkMulticontainerDocker, AWSElasticBeanstalkWorkerTier, AWSElasticBeanstalkWebTier permission policies
 - Name the role 'Elastic-EC2' and create

 Create the EBS deployment and application